sslab-gatech/winnie/docs/walkthrough.md

 ### Step 2: Install Ida Pro/Ghidra
-Install Ida Pro/Ghidra for your desired 32/64bit operating system.
-Please note that Ida Pro requires you install a seperate version for Python 2 and Python 3.
+Install Ida Pro/Ghidra for your desired 32/64 bit operating system.
+Please note that Ida Pro requires you install a separate version for Python 2 and Python 3.
 Make sure you select the version for Python 2.7.

 ![IdaInstall.png](./IdaInstall.png)